GoogleChrome/web.dev/src/site/content/en/learn/pwa/complexity/index.md

 In his talk [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy/), Rich Hickey discusses the qualities of simple versus complex things.
 He describes simple things as focusing on:

-* One role, one task, one concept, or one dimension.
+> "One role, one task, one concept, or one dimension."

 But emphasizes that simplicity isn't about: